 - Profile: This choice involves how far the implants project from the chest.
 Low, moderate, moderate plus, and high profile implants are typically available.

-Using the VECTRA® 3D imaging system, Dr. Camp helps patients envision their potential results with different sized and shaped implants.
+Using the VECTRA® 3D imaging system, Dr. Camp helps patients envision their potential results with different implant options.
 Patients find this an extremely useful tool when choosing implants.
 Your VECTRA 3D session begins with our team taking your photo, so we can provide the VECTRA system with a starting point for the simulation.